-We are requesting that our stockholders approve, on an advisory basis, the compensation of the Named Executive Officers as disclosed in this Proxy Statement.
-This proposal was supported by approximately 78.2%, 86.6% and 76.5% of the votes cast in each of 2015, 2014 and 2013, respectively.
+We are requesting that our stockholders approve, on an advisory basis, the compensation of our Named Executive Officers as disclosed in this Proxy Statement.
+This proposal was supported by approximately 81.8%, 78.2% and 86.6% of the votes cast in each of 2016, 2015 and 2014, respectively.
 Please see the Compensation Discussion and Analysis, Summary Compensation Table and other tables and disclosures beginning on page 22 of this Proxy Statement for a full discussion of our executive compensation program.
+The table below highlights the 2016 total direct compensation for each Named Executive Officer:(1)